 Schedule an Advising Appointment.
 Each college within the University has an advising center dedicated to mapping out an individualized academic plan for each student.
 Advisors will meet with students to be sure they are selecting classes on the path to graduation.
 If you hear your student say, “I heard from a friend that this class counted for my Major,” encourage them to double check with their academic advisor.

 Register on time.
 Each student has day & time listed in their MyUNLV account where their enrollment is open.
 This opportunity to register for classes spans several days.
 Classes do fill-up quickly.
 Students are encouraged to register on the first day of their enrollment window.
+Most students register in the month of November.

 Choose classes wisely.
 Talk with your student about their overall schedule and time management.
 Ask them to consider how they are carving out blocks of time to study, balanced with in-class time, group project meetings, and work hours.
 It’s also important to have down time/social time to compliment their work load.